Big bets on single stocks can lead to huge gains — or financial ruin.

 Lehman Brothers: More Credit Sales!

-A few months before it became one of the largest bankruptcies in U.S. history, Lehman Brothers were optimistic about the future.
+A few months before it became one of the largest bankruptcies in U.S. history, Lehman Brothers was optimistic about the future.
 The following comes from the 2007 annual report.

 We greatly appreciate the continued support of our clients and shareholders.
 We have never had a more diversified set of businesses or a stronger base of talent.
 As we enter 2008, we are proud of how far we have come and excited about the opportunities ahead.

-Amid the recession and only months before their collapse, Lehman Brothers touted their risk management capabilities.
+In the midst of the recession, and only months before their collapse, Lehman Brothers touted their risk management capabilities.

 Amid unprecedented credit market dislocation and weakening global growth, clients increased the amount of business they do with us.
 One measure of how we delivered for our clients, Fixed Income sales credit volume, rose 40% in 2007.
-More than ever, we believe our risk management capabilities, strategic advice, and support across cycles have been of significant value to our clients and partners.
+More than ever, we believe, our risk management capabilities, strategic advice, and support across cycles has been of significant value to our clients and partners.

 Diversify, Diversify, Diversify